-- Follow the suggested actions in the order in which they are listed in the Action column until the problem is solved. - See Chapter 3, "Parts listing, Type 8878 and 8879," on page 109 to determine which components are customer replaceable units (CRU) and which components are field replaceable units (FRU). - If an action step is preceded by "(Trained service technician only)," that step must be performed only by a trained service technician.
+- Follow the suggested actions in the order in which they are listed in the Action column until the problem is solved. - See Chapter 3, "Parts listing, Type 8864," on page 93 to determine which components are customer replaceable units (CRU) and which components are field replaceable units (FRU). - If an action step is preceded by "(Trained service technician only)", that step must be performed only by a trained service technician.

 Symptom Action Not all drives are recognized by the hard disk drive diagnostic test (the Fixed Disk test).
 Remove the drive indicated on the diagnostic tests; then, run the hard disk drive diagnostic test again.
 If the remaining drives are recognized, replace the drive that you removed with a new one.
 The server stops responding during the hard disk drive diagnostic test.
 Remove the hard disk drive that was being tested when the server stopped responding, and run the diagnostic test again.
 If the hard disk drive diagnostic test runs successfully, replace the drive that you removed with a new one.
 A hard disk drive was not detected while the operating system was being started.
 Reseat all hard disk drives and cables; then, run the hard disk drive diagnostic tests again.
-A hard disk drive passes the diagnostic Fixed Disk Test but the problem remains.
-Run the diagnostic SCSI Fixed Disk Test (see "Running the diagnostic programs" on page 60).
-Note: This test is not available to servers using RAID or servers with IDE or SATA hard disk drives.